-The youngest sister of Little Women author Louisa May Alcott, May Alcott Nieriker was a successful artist in her own right.
+The youngest sister of Little Women author Louisa May Alcott, May Alcott Nieriker was a successful artist.
 Yet, while her accomplishments were many, her unflappable relationship with her sister Louisa made it all possible.
-I am currently home in New Hampshire preparing to celebrate my daughter’s wedding and will soon be surrounded by my three sisters, without whom I would not be the woman I am today.
-Here’s to sisterhood of all sorts, where unwavering love and support make all things possible.
-If you didn’t get to read this post when it appeared in April, here’s another chance!
-Enjoy!
+Here’s to sisterhood of all kinds, where unwavering love and support make all things possible.

-Visiting the literary houses lining the streets of Concord, Massachusetts, I found myself in the Orchard House, the Alcott’s final home, a house and family made famous by Louisa May Alcott’s blockbuster novel Little Women (1868).
+Visiting the literary houses lining the streets of Concord, Massachusetts, I found myself in the Orchard House, a house and family made famous by Louisa May Alcott’s blockbuster novel Little Women (1868).

 Entering an upstairs bedroom, I was struck by the artwork on the walls and was told it is the work of May, the youngest Alcott sister, Amy in Little Women.
 Her parents, progressives in their time, allowed her to paint and sketch on her bedroom walls.
 I was informed that most of the artwork displayed in the house is also that of May’s.